-How to make this Catalan fish stew
+How to make Catalan fish stew

 Here I have opted for shell-on shrimp/prawns so I could use the shells to make a little stock to add in.
 If you'd rather avoid that step use a little less (or the same, to be honest) without shells and use a pre-made fish stock.
 Alternatively if you have fish bones either from what you are adding or just from asking the fishmonger, you can make stock with that.
 Homemade will almost always taste better but I appreciate it can make a bit of a smell.

 - 1 small carrot

-- 1/2 small onion*
+- ½ small onion

 - 1 stick celery